 Can I Paint Latex Over Acrylic?

-To prep the surface for painting latex over acrylic, start by cleaning the surface thoroughly to remove dust, dirt, and grease.
-Once the surface is clean, lightly sand it to roughen up the glossy finish of the acrylic paint.
-This helps the latex paint grip better.
-After sanding, apply a quality primer to seal the surface and improve adhesion.
-This step will prevent any peeling or chipping over time, ensuring your paint job lasts longer.
+To prep the surface for latex painting over acrylic, you first must wash the surface to remove dust, dirt, or grease.
+Once the surface is prepped, you can now use some 220-grit sandpaper or a sanding block to sand the gloss off the acrylic paint.
+After sanding, apply a high-quality primer to seal the surface and enhance adhesion.
+This will provide an extra layer of protection against acrylic paint peeling and chipping over time.

 Which Paint Is More Eco-Friendly?
 (Acrylic vs. Latex)